 The fact that the three firms are listed in Glassdoor’s top-10 ‘Best Places to Work in 2023’ in the US is a testament to the quality of the working environment they all offer.

 Experience in consulting will shape the rest of your career

-Although the short-term compensation may not be as high as roles in finance, a career in consulting offers excellent financial prospects in the long run, unparalleled learning, great exit opportunities, and really interesting work.
-This is why consulting has consistently been a top choice for the most gifted individuals in the last 50 years while other trends have come and gone.
+A career in consulting offers unparalleled training, appealing work, excellent financial benefits, the chance to travel and enjoy other perks, a fantastic working environment, and great exit opportunities.
+This is why consulting has consistently been a top choice for the most gifted candidates over the last 50 years, while other trends have come and gone.